Blog

 • Ventilation system

-Depending on the size of the communities they serve, municipal wastewater utilities might need to maintain hundreds of lift stations in remote locations.
+Operators also may need to inspect multiple lift stations along with other duties.
+Depending on the size of the communities, municipal wastewater utilities might maintain hundreds of lift stations in remote locations.
 Small stations that handle less than 700 gallons per minute generally have two pumps, while larger lift stations with greater inflows use many more pumps.
 Municipalities need assurance that all of these remote pumps are working even though they have limited resources.

 • Contaminated water